taher435/taher435.github.io/_posts/2020-06-19-run-angular-tests-in-parallel-bitbucket-pipeline.md

 You can find additional options on the [official NPM package page](https://www.npmjs.com/package/karma-parallel#additional-configuration).

 As per the documentation, this is enough to make it work.
-However, when running tests with this config on bitbucket pipeline (or any headless browser environment) you will face any issue.
+However, when running tests with this config on bitbucket pipeline (or any headless browser environment) you will face an issue.
 You will most likely get a similar error

 ```
 Nacl helper process running without a sandbox